Econify/graphql-rest-router/README.md

 GraphQL Rest Router ships with two cache interfaces stock and supports any number of custom or third party caching interfaces as long as they adhere to [ICacheEngine](https://github.com/Econify/graphql-rest-router/blob/29cc328f23b8dd579a6f4af242266460e95e7d69/src/types.ts#L87-L90)

 *Important note about request headers*: by default GraphQL Rest Router does not differentiate cached requests on their HTTP headers.
-If your service gives different responses based on headers, you need to include them in the `cacheHeaders` global configuration option.
+If your service gives different responses based on headers, you need to include them in the `cacheKeyIncludedHeaders` global configuration option.

-E.g. if your application supports `Authorization` headers, you must include that header in the `cacheHeaders` field so that the cache layer will not serve User A's result to User B. Alternatively, you can disable the cache on authorized routes.
+E.g. if your application supports `Authorization` headers, you must include that header in the `cacheKeyIncludedHeaders` field so that the cache layer will not serve User A's result to User B. Alternatively, you can disable the cache on authorized routes.

 #### In Memory Cache